polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 # Web Sockets and SignalR with Magic

 In addition to [plain CRUD](/tutorials/database-crud/) Magic also supports web sockets.
-In case you're new to sockets, a web sockets is a bidirectional communication channel through which the server can _"push"_ data to the client, without having the client needing to poll the server for changes.
+In case you're new to sockets, a web sockets is a bidirectional communication channel through which the server can _"push"_ data to clients, without having the client needing to poll the server for changes.
 A typical use case for this is chat clients, but obviously this is useful in a lot of other scenarios.
 In this tutorial, we will create a chat client in Angular and Hyperlambda, using the server side SignalR plugins of Magic, to let multiple users chat